- Factors Affecting Enzyme Action -

 Human enzymes begin at temperature of 45℃.

-Around 60℃ enzyme is so disrupted its stops working together = the enzyme denatures
+Around 60℃ enzyme is so disrupted its stops working together = the enzyme denatures.

 Denaturation is a permanent change and enzyme does not function again.